replicatedhq/docs/docs/kb/supporting-your-customers/restoring-from-a-snapshot.md

 **The snapshots functionality in Replicated is for disaster recovery purposes.**

 If snapshots are enabled in the application YAML, the user will have the ability to perform manual and scheduled snapshots.
-More information on configuring snapshot scan be found in the [Snapshots](packaging-an-application/snapshots/) section.
+More information on configuring snapshots can be found in the [Snapshots](packaging-an-application/snapshots/) section.

 To restore you need to create a fresh install of replicated which you can find instructions